Dimitlink/AWS_NASA_API_Jupyter_Integration/README.md

 ## **Jupyter Notebook for Data Analysis**

 The asteroid data stored PostgreSQL database is loaded into a Jupyter Notebook.
-This file contains several graphs along with short explanations.
+This file contains several graphs along with short explanations and a conclusion.

 ## **Project Architecture**